Cheikh el-Arab: Militant career

 He went by Ahmed Agouliz to distinguish himself from other resistance fighters named Ahmed, and he bore the name Ahmed ben Mohamed Faouzi or H'mad Fouzi on his identification papers.

 According to mortuary records, he died following a gunshot wound to the rib cage.
 Another member of the group, 37-year-old Ahmed Aznag of Sidi Othmane, died of a gunshot wound to the skull.

 Trial

 On 14 March 1964, after four months of trial, he was sentenced to death in absentia with Mehdi Ben Barka and other defendants, for conspiracy and attempted assassination against King Hassan II.
 Mohamed Basri, Moumen Diouri and Omar Benjelloun were sentenced to death.
 Abderrahmane Youssoufi received a suspended prison sentence.
 According to Moumen Diouri, also sentenced to death during the trial, this "plot" was invented from scratch by Hassan II's entourage in order to get rid of their most active opponents.

 After a lengthy manhunt by police under the command of General Mohamed Oufkir, police officers found and shot him on 7 August 1964 in Casablanca.
-Diouri claimed that he committed committed suicide in front of Oufkir rather than surrender.
+Diouri claimed that he committed suicide in front of Oufkir rather than surrender.